On being a prat in tech and social spaces (Yes, this might be about you 😘)

 The reality of trying to build real alternatives, without deep-rooted community support, even the best projects wither.
 The liberal/progressive crowd shouts into the void, but when it comes to actual action, they tend to retreat into safe, performative bubbles rather than engaging with real, messy change.

-The Mastodon codebase is key here, it was designed by copying the #dotcons, so the fundamental social architecture reinforces #stupidindividualism rather than community building.
+The Mastodon codebase is an example here, it was designed by copying the #dotcons, so the fundamental social architecture reinforces #stupidindividualism rather than community building.
 Instead of nurturing federated, collective spaces, it encourages a kind of fragmented, isolated posting, which is why it struggles to grow meaningful movements.

-Why do we still find it hard to compost the mess?
-Lack of Shared Vision, too many people still mentally operate within the #dotcons framework, even when they try to leave it.
-Tech that doesn’t align with community of activists needs.
-Mastodon (and similar platforms) weren’t built for real social cohesion; they just repackage old models with a federated twist.
-No real commitment from “Allies”, This move was ignored by the #maisnstreamimg left who stay on the #dotcosons even though they are evil.
-The liberal crowd loves theory, but often won’t do the hard, unglamorous work of actually shifting paradigms.
-Structural hostility to #DIY Culture, people are so trained to consume rather than create and maintain that even the “alternative” spaces get stuck replicating the same individualist consumption patterns.
+Why do we still find it hard to compost this mess making?
+At the root of this is likely a lack of shared vision, too many people still mentally operate within the #dotcons framework, even when they try to leave it.
+Then we have tech that doesn’t align with community of activists needs, #Mastodon (and similar platforms) weren’t built for real social cohesion; they repackage old models with a federated twist.
+No real commitment from “allies”, the move to the #openweb was ignored by the #mainstreaming left who stay on the #dotcons even though they are evil.
+The liberal crowd loves theory, but often won’t do the hard, unglamorous work of actually shifting paradigms, this leaves in place structural hostility to #DIY Culture, people are so trained to consume rather than create and maintain that even the “alternative” spaces get stuck replicating the same individualist consumption patterns.

-So, what’s next?
-If the #OMN couldn’t compost this, we need to look at:
+So, what’s next? it’s simple we need to compost this, we could look at:

 • Building with different codebases that don’t replicate the #dotcons model.

-• Focusing on non-liberal, real-world community building—finding people willing to work, not just talk.
+• Focusing on non-liberal, real-world community building, finding people willing to work, not just talk.

 • Reframing “failure” as learning and redirecting energy to something that actually fits the needs of a federated, people-driven network.